waggjeff/DE-Zoomcamp-Homework/src/StreamProcessing/Readme.md

-### This directory contains code and homework solutions for week 6 of the Data Engineering zoomcamp.
+## This directory contains the code and homework solutions for week 6 of the Data Engineering zoomcamp

 One needs to follow these steps to start the streaming process required for the homework.